huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Performance Measurements

-To the author's knowledge, no benchmarking studies comparing DoT, DoH and DoQ are published yet.
+To the authors' knowledge, no benchmarking studies comparing DoT, DoH and DoQ are published yet.
 However, anecdotal evidence from the [AdGuard DoQ recursive resolver deployment](https://adguard.com/en/blog/dns-over-quic.html) indicates that it performs similarly (and possibly better) compared to the other